jgraph/mxgraph/README.md

 You may post on the issues tracker on this Github project, but we expect a similar degree of input from you as Stack Overflow expects. i.e. "Please help me debug this", not "Write/Research/Architect this for me".

 We do not provide commercial support.
 If you are not experienced in using a non-trivial vanilla JavaScript library in a web application, you will struggle using mxGraph.
 Writing "I am new to JavaScript" followed by "Write/Research/Architect this for me" will mean you get no answer, like everyone else.
 Find someone with the appropriate skillset for the task and pay/beg them to do it.
-We write this so your expectations of whether we might help at set before picking the project, not to be offensive.
+We write this so your expectations of whether we might help are set before picking the project, not to be offensive.

 License
 =======